 ABOUT THE ANIMAL

 Koalas are marsupials found only in Australia.
-They spend most of their time high up in eucalyptus trees, munching on the leaves which they consume over a pound per day of!
+They spend most of their time high up in eucalyptus trees, munching on the leaves of which they consume over a pound per day!
 If they’re not sleeping, they’re eating, spending between 18-22 hours per day getting some shut-eye.